What is Digital Philology?

 A course of studies in Digital Philology is completed with a distinctly project-oriented Bachelor's thesis, which can also be prepared beforehand during project events.

-Further information on the subject of Digital Philology can be found here BA and here JBA. .
+Further information on the subject of Digital Philology can be found here and here BA .
+JBA.